Informative post: Best place Purchase Tramadol see this here.

 Ordering and Training Information

-Ordering: Intervention materials can be purchased from Select Media by calling 1-800-707-6334 or visiting Select Media's website www.selectmedia.org.
+Ordering: Intervention materials can be purchased from ETR by calling 800-321-4407 or visiting www.etr.org/ebi/programs/be-proud-be-responsible-be-protective.
 Preview modules are available upon request.
 The evidence-based implementation kit includes: facilitator curriculum, activity set with role-play, implementaiton DVDs, and one student workbook.

 Evaluation Fact Sheet